rdntech14/ConvertXMLtoJava/README.md

-Convert XML into Java Object
+Convert XML into Java Object using JAXB
 =====
 This example demonstrate XML reading using file object or String Reader object

+Java Architecture for XML Binding (JAXB) is a Java standard that defines how Java objects are converted from and to XML.
+It uses a standard set of mappings.
+JAXB defines an API for reading and writing Java objects to and from XML documents.

 **Program output**